mamoonkh/disase_gene_association_project/README.txt

+The final report: Disease Gene Association with Adversarial Graph Frameworks.pdf is included as well.

 For the Disease-Gene Prediction Project all the code to run and visualize the metrics is provided in the Jupyter Notebook: Deep_Learning_Project_Code.ipynb

 All instructions are provided in the Jupyter Notebook.